macintux/riak-application-guide/anti-patterns.md

 find they are flexible, scalable, and very very fast.
-Treat 2i and friends as tools to be applied carefully, but design your application as if they don't exist and your software will continue to work at blazing speeds when you have petabytes of data stored on dozens of servers.
+Treat 2i and friends as tools to be applied carefully, but design your application as if they don't exist and your software will continue to work at blazing speeds when you have petabytes of data stored across dozens of servers.

 ## JSON all the things!